jialeishen/CONTAM-ANT/tutorials/0 - Introduction to ANT components and CONTAM elements.md

     - **data**:
         - Type: Text [List]
         - Default: None
         - Description: A list of texts that represents the angle-coefficient pairs of the wind pressure profile.
 The angle-coefficient pair defines the efficient of the wind pressure profile element at the given angle [in degree unit].
 Each pair must be presented as a text in the format of `angle coefficient`.
-Angle and coefficient can be separated by a space` `, a comma`,`, a tab`    `, a colon`:`, or a dashline`-`.
+Angle and coefficient can be separated by a space` `, a comma`,`, a tab`    `, or a colon`:`.
 For example, `90 0.5`, `90,0.5`, and `90:0.5` are all valid angle-coefficient pairs.
 The angle-coefficient pairs need to start from angle = 0° and end at angle = 360°.
 At least three points are required for the *cubic* fit mode.
 The *5-point* fit requires five data points: one for each wind direction angle 0°, 90°, 180°, 270° and 360°.
 The curve fits a trend line to these five data points.
 Any other points besides these five points will be ignored.
  - **Outputs**:
     - **wpp**:
         - Type: Wind pressure profile [Item]